-The workshop focuses on three themes in particular, seeking to make progress toward formulating
+The workshop focused on three themes to make progress toward formulating:

 - A dynamic theory of capitalism that grounds the conceptualization of evolving political conflict in changing patterns of economic growth and financial accumulation

 - A conception of democratic governance that integrates transnational institutions as part of multi-level repertoires for representing popular will and regulating economic forces

 - An analytic approach to tracking evolving answers to a shifting social question – primarily for leverage in Europe but with applicability beyond.

 According to SMLR Professors Tobias Schulze-Cleven and Mingwei Liu, the center's co-directors, contextualized analyses of causal processes and outcomes of change in Germany can yield a better understanding of ongoing transformations across capitalist democracies.

 View the event agenda and call for papers.